- Open Access

 In the output stage, it receives from the processing chain the video components as parallel signal at 148.5 MHz, encapsulates it in the SDI protocol converting the signal from parallel to serial, and provides it to the physical output layer (at 1.485 GHz for HD-SDI).

 This is not possible to debug with standard FPGA tools (Signal tap by Altera, Chipscope by Xilinx) because they can only work with internal clock rates.
 To debug the complete signal, an analyzer is needed but it only offers some tests as already described in Section 2.
-In a simulation, it is possible to analyze the different frequency rates, but it is missing a test generator able to communicate with transceiver.
+In a simulation, it is possible to analyze the different frequency rates, but it is missing a test generator able to communicate with the DUT through the transceiver.
 At this point, the main idea of this work is to use a double transceiver structure shown on the right side of Fig. 3:

 The first transceiver (called FPGA video signal transceiver on the right side of Fig. 3) represents the FPGA transceiver and allows to communicate with the processing chain using the SDI physical interface and protocol.